milanvarady/Menu-System/docs/source/menu/usage.rst

  * To change things about pausing go to **Pause settings**
  * To change buttons used to navigate the menu go to **Input setup**

+And here are some tips if your font looks odd.

+If you are using a pixelated font turn of anti-aliasing on it.
+And if it still doesn't look right try changing the size of the asset until it looks good, the nuber should be around the height of the font in pixels.

+On the other hand you are using a non-pixelated font scaling will mess it up, so go into **look** > **txt** and set scale to :code:`1`.
+Now you will have to change the font assets size until it is properly sized, it takes some time but it's worth it.

  .. _pausing:

 Pausing
 #######

 If have a game with a title menu you usally want to have a pause menu as well.
-For that the system offers a bulit in pause system wich will basically take a "photo" of the screen, deactivate every object, and than draw the "photo" on the screen.
+For that the system offers a built in pause system wich will basically take a "photo" of the screen, deactivate every object, and than draw the "photo" on the screen.
 This way it looks that the game is paused.

 You can do this two ways: